Diamond in the Rough (Modern Family): Reviews

 "Diamond in the Rough" received generally positive reviews.

 Donna Bowman of The A.V.
 Club gave a A− grade saying: "Sitcoms through the decades have used the family as their setting and their primary situation.
 Whether the family is bound by marriage and blood, or whether it’s a substitute family bound by friendship or the workplace, the reasons families are the perfect comedic situation are the same.
 Families can’t get away from each other."

 Leigh Raines of TV Fanatic rated "Diamond in the Rough" with a 4/5 saying that it reminded her the episode Punkin Chunkin of Season 3.
 "This week's Modern Family actually reminded me a bit of the episode on Modern Family Season 3 called "Punkin Chunkin."
 It was all about the dreamers versus the realists.
 "Diamond In The Rough" presented the same kind of look at the relationships between the characters in the Dunphy-Pritchitt families.
 Except this time instead of dreamers and realists, it was gas pedals and brakes.
 It also switched up the roles a little."

-Dalene Rovenstine of Paste Magazine rated the episode with 7.9/10 saying that the conflict between Mitchell and Phil is what saved the episode since it's a duo we don't see often.
+Dalene Rovenstine of Paste Magazine rated the episode with 7.9/10 saying that the conflict between Mitchell and Phil is what saved the episode since it is a duo we don't see often.
 "Overall, it wasn’t the strongest episode.
 Flipping seemed fitting since this season has flip-flopped a lot … as did last season.
 Crossing fingers for more evil Phil and Mitchell; it could be what saves the show."

 Victoria Leigh Miller from Yahoo!
 TV said that the episode was a gem.
 "This week's "Modern Family" episode started out a little rough but transformed into a gem as the Pritchett-Dunphy clan teamed up to make over a Little League baseball field with a second storyline that was(n't) music to our ears!"

 Michael Adams of 411mania gave the episode 9/10 praising the "fight lines" between Phil and Mitchell saying that they were "comedy gold".
 "I loved this episode!
 One of the best of the season, and one of the best of the series.
 I thought it was one of the best written episodes they've ever put out and should defiantly [sic] be entered as their episode for writing when Emmy time rolls around."